-When you have difficulties about Japanese language and living in Aoba-ku, you can contact:
+When you have difficulties with the Japanese language and living in Aoba-Ku, you can contact:

-Notes:Also you can contact Yokohama Association for International Communications and Exchanges (YOKE) Website: http://yoke.or.jp/english/
+■Yokohama Association for International Communications and Exchanges (YOKE)

-Education prior to elementary school is provided at daycare centres (Hoikuen) and kindergartens (Yochien).
+Education prior to elementary school is provided at daycare centers (Hoikuen) and kindergartens (Yochien).
 The difference between Hoikuen and Yochien is as follows.

-■Hoikuen, Nursery, Daycare: Hoikuen are based on the Child Welfare Act and typically provide child-care services for the children of working parents.
+Hoikuen is based on the Child Welfare Act and typically provide child-care services for the children of working parents.
 There are two types of daycare providers, private daycares and public daycares.
 Competition for the enrolment of public daycares is often quite stiff due to the growing number of working parents.

 Application October for entering in April (next year)

-Ho w to apply Apply in the ward office (notes: for non authorised, directly to each daycare) Fee Ranges from free to ¥58,100 per month (different for each facility)
+Apply in the ward office (notes: for non-authorized, directly to each daycare) Fee Ranges from free to ¥58,100 per month (different for each facility)

-■Yochien, Kindergarten: Yochien are based on the School Education Law and considered educational facilities with the aim of encouraging the growth and development of small children in suitable environment.
+Yochien is based on the School Education Law and considered educational facilities with the aim of encouraging the growth and development of small children in a suitable environment.
 However, the educational approach varies considerably in kindergartens.
 There are two types of kindergarten, privately or publicly run.

-Application Usually application starts on October 15th and interview takes place in November for entering in April (next year).
+Usually, the application starts on October 15th and the interview takes place in November for entering in April (next year).

 Fee Varies by facility